 - Construction noise impacting a nearby residential area

 Acentech has performed noise assessments for hundreds of environmental, industrial, and transportation projects, providing consulting services to research firms, utilities, architect-engineers, commercial developers, environmental consulting firms, equipment vendors, government agencies, and community groups.
 We work with clients during the design and permitting of new facilities; we also address noise issues from existing facilities.
-Project examples include:
+Environmental noise project examples include:

 - Recommendations for a mixed-use development on sound isolation from surrounding arena, public spaces and transportation systems (learn more)